tsoisauce/react-infinite-scroll/README.md

 Hosted on Netlify: [React Infinite Scroll Challenge](https://reverent-kilby-6aa341.netlify…)

 ## Motivation
 As a fullstack engineer, we are often pampered with nicely packaged CSS frameworks and JS libararies.
-This is my take on the infinite scroll challenge using only vanilla JavaScript and pure CSS...minus the React library to keep my insanity. 🤪This is a personal challenge to learn and sharpen up my front-end development skill.
+This is my take on the infinite scroll challenge using only vanilla JavaScript and pure CSS...minus the React library to keep my sanity. 🤪This is a personal challenge to learn and sharpen up my front-end development skill.
 It will constantly be a WIP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).